Sedgley Woods: Disc golf history

 When club members visited the Sedgley site, they found a landscape that varied from small open areas to dense woods, with a predominance of lightly wooded land and gentle slopes.
-The area that became the front nine features many small leafed locust trees and several huge oak and maple specimens.
-The trees in this area allow just enough sun in for grass to grow below these trees.
+The area that became the front nine features many small-leafed locust trees and several huge oak and maple specimens.
+The trees in this area allow just enough sun for grass to grow below these trees.
 The area of the back nine is more densely wooded.
 Two ravines cut through the area with dry streambeds.
-The site is bounded by Reservoir Drive, a park road, on the North; the Smith Memorial Play Ground on the West; a ball golf driving range on the East; and a densely wooded unused area of the park to the South.
+The site is bounded by Reservoir Drive, a park road, on the North; the Smith Memorial Playground on the west; a ball golf driving range on the east; and a densely wooded unused area of the park to the south.
 The area takes its name from the Sedgley Estate, one of many private holdings along the Schuylkill River that were purchased to create Fairmount Park in the 19th century.
 The Sedgley Mansion was located on the south side of Girard Avenue, to the south of the course.
 Today only a gatehouse remains from the Sedgley Estate.
-Fairmount Park currently uses it as office space.
 Well beyond hole 12 and overlooking the river are the remains of The Cliffs, one of many "country" houses from the 18th century that dot Fairmount Park.

-At the new site the club leaders, including John Schalberg, Max Smith, Rick Vlam, Joe D'Annunzio and Jim, set about creating a course with the same enthusiasm they had shown at the first site.
+At the new site the club leaders, including John Schalberg, Max Smith, Rick Vlam, Joe D'Annunzio, and Jim, set about creating a course.
 Ed Headrick visited the site several times and provided the initial design.
 The layout, at 4,016 feet, utilized the existing landscape features to the best advantage.
-Holes were designed with narrow fairways through the tightly treed areas, and up, down and across the modest hills.
-No major trees had to come down to create the layout.
+Holes were designed with narrow fairways through the tightly treed areas, and up, down, and across the modest hills, without the need for removing any large trees.
 Sedgley fit Ed's vision of how a disc golf course should be designed: a predominance of short holes each requiring a great variety of shots.
 Each hole was designed to be unique, both in length and the type and variety of hazards.
-Several holes were designed with both left and right curve fairways while some holes mandated roller tee shots because of the low hanging trees very close to the tee.
-The woods at Sedgley and the areas of underbrush that line many holes are still challenging to disc golfers.
-Even though every hole can be birdied, scores of 4, 5 or more can be carded on every hole as well.
-The course is still a challenge and delight to play today.
-This reinforces the assertion that this early course is a masterpiece of disc golf course design.
+Several holes were designed with both left- and right-curving fairways while some holes required roller tee shots because of the low-hanging trees very close to the tee.
+The woods at Sedgley and the areas of underbrush that line many holes are still challenging to disc golfers, leading to a reputation for excellent course design.